Have you ever wondered how modern blockbusters look so realistic, despite having scenes filmed on a green screen?

 There are some companies that fully 3D animated movies and TV shows.
 However, it is usually way more expensive.

 If you have ever watched an older Disney movie, you've already seen 2D animation.

 But what's so different between that and the newer ones?

 New animation styles with 3D animation

 Well, it's safe to say that they upped their budget significantly after switching to 3D animation.
-But it also allowed Disney to explore new animation styles that provided new life to their movies.
+But it also allowed Disney to explore new animation styles, including the use of 2D art services that provided new life to their movies.

 With 2D animation, everything is typically hand-drawn, with basic motion and less movement in the frame.
 With 3D animation, there's a depth perspective giving the movies a more realistic feel.
 Everything feels more alive.

 That is not to say that the style is dead, just because Disney discontinued 2D animation.
 One of the most popular shows of the last few years is 2D animated.
 Rick and Morty is a 2D animated show, and there are plenty of benefits.

 3D animation is often more expensive